de4a-eu/de4a-commons/README.md

 ## History

+* v0.2.1 - 2021-09-16
+    * Simplified the XSD structure and added a constant for the Specification Identifier
 * v0.2.0 - 2021-09-01
     * This is the first version with data model changes for Iteration 2
 * v0.1.11 - 2021-08-08